-Your tax refund is your money and so is your Radium Advance.
+Your tax refund is your money, and so is your Radium Advance.
 The ball is in your court on how you spend it.
 You can use your advance to bolster your business cash flow, or you can reinvest it in more research.
 If you reinvest in R&D, this triggers extra refunds.
-There’s no rule that limits you accessing your R&D refund with a Radium Advance to once a year.
+There’s nothing to stop you from accessing your R&D refund with a Radium Advance more than once a year.
 Many of our clients choose to get a Radium Advance every quarter.
 Radium Quarterly Advances mean more tax back.
-And for the same annual investment, you can either spend up to 50% more on R&D, or reduce your outlay by more than 33%.
+And for the same annual investment, you can either spend up to 50% more on R&D or reduce your outlay by more than 33%.

 Other important financial dates for your calendar